tabulate/tabulate/CONTRIBUTING.md

 be in `README.md` but as trunk is stable there's no need to specify a stable tag.

-The number of the highest version of WordPress that we test against is hard-coded in `README.md` and the Travis build file `.travis.yml`.
+The versions of WordPress that we test against are hard-coded in `README.md` and the Travis build file `.travis.yml`.

 When updating scripts, the version numbers in `WordPress\Tabulate\Menus::admin_enqueue()` also need to be updated (or should these just be changed to also use `TABULATE_VERSION`?).